tkrajina/go-reflector/README.md

     fields := obj.FieldsFlattened()
     fields := obj.Fields()

-Note that because of those anonymous structs, some fields can be returned twice.
+Be aware that because of those anonymous structs, some fields can be returned twice.
-In most cases this is not a desired situation, if you want to use reflector to detect such situations, you can use...
+In most cases this is not a desired situation, but you can use reflector to detect such situations in your code:

     doubleDeclaredFields := obj.FindDoubleFields()
     if len(doubleDeclaredFields) > 0 {